cloudfoundry/cf-mysql-release/README.md

 #### BOSH-lite<a name="bosh-lite"></a>

-1. Generate the manifest using a bosh-lite specific script and a stub provided for you, `bosh-lite/cf-mysql-stub-spiff.yml`.
+1. Generate the manifest using a bosh-lite specific script and a stub provided for you based on the number of nodes that you would like, 1, 2 or 3 (the default).

     ```
-    $ ./bosh-lite/make_manifest_spiff_mysql
+    $ ./bosh-lite/make_manifest_spiff_mysql <number of nodes>
     ```
     The resulting file, `bosh-lite/manifests/cf-mysql-manifest.yml` is your deployment manifest.
 To modify the deployment configuration, you can edit the stub and regenerate the manifest or edit the manifest directly.